snekmin/jaen-example/README.md

 <h3 align="center">Snek Jaen Template</h3>

 <p align="center">
-  This is the official jaen projects of snek-at.
+  This is the official jaen project of snek-at.
   Free, sexy and cutting edge CMS framework for ReactJS.
   <br>
   <br>